Immortal215/Assignment-Notebook/README.md

-# Made using SwiftUi !
+# Made using SwiftUi

-## An app where you have full control over your schedule and what assignments you need to do!
+### An app where you have full control over your schedule and what assignments you need to do!

+## Features

+## Created for Ipad